camunda/camunda-bpm-platform/spin/docs/user-guide/json/writing-json.md

 # Writing JSON

-The JSON datatype supports writing JSON to Strings, output streams or writers.
+The JSON datatype supports writing JSON to Strings or Writers.

 ## Writing to a String: